Cryptomeria, Japanese cedar: planting, pruning and care

 Contents

-• Japanese Cryptomeria are conifers with straight trunks and short needles curved towards the branch, not prickly, giving them a reptilian aspect.
+- Japanese Cryptomeria are conifers with straight trunks and short needles curved towards the branch, not prickly, giving them a reptilian look.

-• Used as timber in Japan and on Réunion Island, grown in gardens for ornamental qualities of its many sought-after cultivars.
+- Harvested as wood in Japan and on Réunion Island, it is grown in gardens for ornamental qualities of its many sought-after cultivars.

-• Forms range from dwarf, such as Cryptomeria japonica Vilmoriniana, to moderately vigorous, such as Sekkan Sugi with cream shoots, or Elegans, notable for very elegant feathery foliage turning rust-coloured in autumn.
+- There are dwarf forms such as Cryptomeria japonica Vilmoriniana to moderately vigorous ones such as Sekkan Sugi with cream shoots, or Elegans, distinguished by very elegant feathery foliage turning rust-coloured in autumn.

-• Cryptomerias are hardy trees (-15 to -20°C) that prefer deep, cool, rich but well-drained soil and are planted as specimens or in a sunny or partly shaded rockery.
+- Cryptomeria are hardy trees (-15 to -20°C) that prefer deep, cool, rich but well-drained soil and are planted singly or in sunny to semi-shaded rockeries.

 A word from our expert

-Cryptomeria japonica, or Japanese cedar (Cryptomeria japonica), sugi in Japanese is a large conifer native to Japan, China and Korea truly unique in its kind.
-There is only one species of Cryptomeria with some morphological variations according to origin, but it has given rise to numerous less vigorous, even dwarf, cultivars much prized in the garden.
-This conifer with an elegant pyramidal habit, clad in fine evergreen foliage and easy to grow, is essential in a collection garden.
-Its considerable, if not gigantic, growth—approaching 40 m in its native habitat—reduces to around ten metres in Europe, although there are some 30 m specimens in England.
-It is nonetheless the countless cultivars of more modest stature, such as Japanese cedar Elegans Viridis, and even dwarf in its ‘Elegans Nana’ form, that are most common in private gardens.
-These conifers are selected to form beautiful evergreen hedges that display magnificent rust, bronze or red colours in autumn and winter, or as unusual specimens to exhibit alone, such as Cryptomeria japonica Sekkan Sugi or Cryptomeria japonica Vilmorin Gold, for example.
+Japanese Cryptomeria or Japanese cedar (Cryptomeria japonica), sugi in Japanese is a large conifer native to Japan, China and Korea truly unique in its kind.
+There is only one species of Cryptomeria, with some morphological variations depending on origin, but it has given rise to many cultivars that are less vigorous, even dwarf, and much prized in gardens.
+This conifer with an elegant pyramidal habit, clad in fine evergreen foliage and easy to grow, is indispensable in a collection garden.
+Its considerable, if not gigantic, growth approaching 40 metres in its native habitat is reduced to around ten metres in Europe, although a few 30-metre specimens exist in England.
+Nevertheless, it is the countless cultivars of more modest stature, such as Japanese cedar Elegans Viridis, or dwarf forms like ‘Elegans Nana’, that are most common in private gardens.
+These conifers are selected to form beautiful evergreen hedges that display magnificent rust, bronze or red colours in autumn and winter, or as unusual specimens to show singly, like Cryptomeria japonica Sekkan Sugi or Cryptomeria japonica Vilmorin Gold for example.

-National tree of Japan, Cryptomeria was introduced into Europe in the mid-19th century and is an important forest species in Japan, China, the Azores and on Réunion where it has been introduced.
-Its fragrant, rot-resistant wood has a reputation for deterring insects and termites.
-An essential oil with a woody scent is extracted from it and is appreciated for purifying indoor air.
+National tree of Japan, Cryptomeria was introduced to Europe in the mid-19th century and is a major forest species in Japan, China, the Azores and on the island of Réunion where it was introduced.
+Its scented, rot-resistant wood has a reputation for deterring insects and termites.
+An essential oil with a woody scent appreciated for purifying indoor air is extracted from it.

-Growth of Cryptomeria is fairly rapid (except for dwarf forms), and its smaller varieties prove undemanding regarding soil, although preferring rich, fresh, well-drained, slightly acidic ground to thrive.
-It is recommended to plant in a sheltered position.
-Pot cultivation is possible for dwarf varieties, the container volume influencing plant size: young cryptomerias are, moreover, ideal subjects for bonsai enthusiasts!
+Cryptomeria growth is fairly rapid (except for dwarf forms), and its small-sized varieties prove undemanding as regards soil, although they do prefer rich, cool, well-drained, slightly acidic ground to prosper well.
+It is recommended to plant it in a sheltered position.
+Pot cultivation is possible for dwarf varieties, the container volume influencing the size of the young plant: young cryptomerias are, moreover, ideal subjects for bonsai enthusiasts!

 Description and botany